-In FY2021, the Board granted the Chief Executive Officer and members of the Senior Executive Team 771,283 performance rights, subject to vesting conditions (see below).
+In FY21, the Board granted the Chief Executive Officer and members of the Senior Executive Team 771,283 performance rights, subject to vesting conditions (see below).
 Following satisfaction of the vesting conditions the rights will automatically vest and the underlying shares will be issued.
 The performance period is until 30 June 2023.

 Term Description Eligibility Chief Executive Officer, Chief Financial Officer and members of the Senior Executive Team.
-Consideration for grant Nil Instrument 2020 plan: Performance rights issued on 15 th November 2019 and 6 th March 2020 respectively 2021 plan: Performance rights issued on 18 th December 2021 Number of rights granted 2020 plan : CEO 73,197; Other Senior Executives 125,806 2021 plan : CEO 281,920; Other Senior Executives 489,363 Service conditions Participant must maintain continuous employment over the performance period Performance period 2020 plan: 1 July 2019 to 30 June 2022 2021 plan: 1 July 2020 to 30 June 2023 The percentage of performance rights that will vest will depend on the Midway's total shareholder return (TSR) over the performance period, relative to the comparator Company (companies in the S&P/ASX 300 Index excluding mining and energy companies).
-Performance rights will only vest on the following conditions: Performance measure less than median of the comparator Company, no performance rights will vest; at median of the comparator Company, 50% of the performance rights will vest; between median and the 75th percentile of the comparator Company, a straight-line pro rata vesting between 50% and 100% of the performance rights will occur; and - greater than 75th percentile of the comparator Company, 100% of the performance rights will vest.
-Entitlement Each Performance Right entitles the participant, on vesting of the performance right, to receive (at the discretion of the Board, other than as provided in the Plan Rules) by issue or transfer, one fully paid ordinary share in the capital of the Company (Share).
+Consideration for grant Nil.
+Instrument 2020 plan: Performance rights issued on 15 November 2019 and 6 March 2020 respectively.
+2021 plan: Performance rights issued on 18 December 2021 1 .
+Number of rights granted 2020 plan: CEO 73,197; other senior executives 125,806.
+2021 plan: CEO 281,920; other senior executives 489,363.
+Service conditions Participant must maintain continuous employment over the performance period.
+Performance period 2020 plan: 1 July 2019 to 30 June 2022.
+2021 plan: 1 July 2020 to 30 June 2023.
+Performance measure The percentage of performance rights that will vest will depend on the Midway's total shareholder return (TSR) over the performance period, relative to the comparator company (companies in the S&P/ASX 300 Index excluding mining and energy companies).
+Performance rights will only vest on the following conditions: less than median of the comparator company, no performance rights will vest; • at median of the comparator company, 50 per cent of the performance rights will vest; between median and the 75th percentile of the comparator Company, a straight-line pro rata vesting between 50 per cent and 100 per cent of the performance rights will occur; and greater than 75th percentile of the comparator company, 100 per cent of the performance rights will vest.
+Entitlement Each performance right entitles the participant, on vesting of the performance right, to receive (at the discretion of the Board, other than as provided in the Plan Rules) by issue or transfer, one fully paid ordinary share in the capital of the Company (Share).
 Restrictions Performance rights are subject to the restrictions set out in the Plan Rules.
-In particular the participants must not: - Dispose of any performance rights without the prior consent of the Board or otherwise in connections with the Plan Rules; or - Enter into any arrangement for the purpose of hedging, or otherwise affecting the participants economic exposure to the Performance Rights.
-Fair value at grant date 2020 plan: Rights issued 15th November 2019 (\$0.41 cents); Rights issued 6th March 2020 (\$0.17 cents) 2021 plan: Rights issued 18 th December 2020 (\$0.53 cents)
+In particular the participants must not: dispose of any performance rights without the prior consent of the Board or otherwise in connections with the Plan Rules; or enter into any arrangement for the purpose of hedging, or otherwise affecting the participants' economic exposure to the Performance Rights.
+Fair value at grant date 2020 plan: Rights issued 15 November 2019 (\$0.41 cents); Rights issued 6 March 2020 (\$0.17 cents).
+2021 plan: Rights issued 18 December 2020 (\$0.53 cents).

-Represents the fair value as calculated using a Monte Carlo Simulation model which incorporates the TSR performance conditions
+^{1.} Represents the fair value as calculated using a Monte Carlo Simulation model which incorporates the TSR performance conditions.